gladcolor/Student_interns/README.md

 # Task 2 Image classification
-Building a classifier to detect the number of storie of a house. `house_location.csv` have a `story` column.
+Building a classifier to detect the number of stories of a house. `house_location.csv` have a `story` column.
 Please use Pytorch.
-If you do not fimiliar with Pytorch, following this great tutorial:
+If you do not familiar with Pytorch, following this great tutorial:

 [Pytorch fine-tuning](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html)

-Images from Task 1 should be divided into training set (70%) and test set (30%).
+Images from Task 1 should be divided into a training set (70%) and test set (30%).
 Each training sample contains an image and a class label.
-The label represent the number of stories.
+The label represents the number of stories.
 For example:

 | Class label | Number of stories |
 | --- | ----------- |